domenicosolazzo/jroc/README.md

 # Endpoints
-These are the endpoints for the API
+Description of the API endpoints

 ## Endpoint: /entities
 **Method**: POST